Name: Shawn Hescock

 Character Name: Ultuan Vecto

-Even though Ultima Online would eventually inspired Shawn Hescock to become a novice designer for tabletop games, he had to first overcome a series of difficult obstacles in order to even play the game.
+Even though Ultima Online would eventually inspire Shawn Hescock to become a novice designer for tabletop games, he had to first overcome a series of difficult obstacles in order to even play the game.
 That list of obstructions included a monthly subscription fee, a highly-religious mother, and the threat of the Y2K Bug destroying the world.

 Hescock came across a copy of UO on the used games shelf of his local PC repair shop in 1999.
 As he shuffled through the available discounted titles, he felt immediately drawn to the Ultima Online box.